OddMagnet/Swift-Quickies/README.md

 ## Custom Property Wrapper
 To learn how to create a property wrapper that also update the `body` property, just like `@State`

+## Assertions
+To better understand the intricacies of assertions